aureliusenterprise/flink-ci/README.md

 see the readme file in the jobs folder

 ## How to make commits work
-git config --global user.email "you@example.com"
+git config --global user.email "andreas.wombacher@gmail.com"
-git config --global user.name "Your Name"
+git config --global user.name "wombach"

 ## pre-commit checks